blepping/ComfyUI-sonar/README.md

 ## Nodes

 1. `SamplerSonarEuler` — Custom sampler node that combines Euler sampling and momentum and optionally guidance.
 A bit boring compared to the ancestral version but it has predictability going for it.
+You can possibly try setting init type to `RAND` and using different noise types, however this sampler seems _very_ sensitive to that init type.
+You may want to set direction to a very low value like `0.05` or `-0.15` when using the `RAND` init type.
 2. `SamplerSonarEulerAncestral` — Ancestral version of the above.
 Same features, just with ancestral Euler.
 4. `SonarGuidanceConfig` — You can optionally plug this into the Sonar sampler nodes.
 See the [Guidance](#guidance) section below.
 5. `NoisyLatentLike` — If you give it a latent (or latent batch) it'll return a noisy latent of the same shape.
 Allows specifying all the custom noise types except `brownian` which has some special requirements.
 Provided just because the noise generation functions are conveniently available.
 You can also use this as a reference latent with `SonarGuidanceConfig` node and depending on the strength it can act like variation seed (you'd change the seed in the `NoisyLatentLike` node). *Note*: The seed stuff may or may not work correctly.
 6. `SamplerSonarDPMPPSDE` — This one is extra experimental but it is an attempt to add moment and guidance to the DPM++ SDE sampler.
 It may not work correctly but you can sample stuff with it and get interesting results.
+I actually really like this one, and you can get away with more extreme stuff like `green_test` noise and still produce reasonable results.
+You may want to use the `BlehDiscardPenultimateSigma` node from my [ComfyUI-bleh](https://github.com/blepping/ComfyUI-bleh) collection if you find the result seems a bit washed out and b lurry.

 ## Parameters